Peter890206/Skin-Feature-Tracking/Peter_DFE/README.md

 - The folder "checkpoints" contains all the trained models for both DFE tensorflow and PyTorch, if you don't have the folder, please use `mkdir checkpoints` to create it.
 After that, you can download the trained weights from our NAS (DigitalUPDRS/QPD_Shared/Peter_DFE_Training_Weights).

-- The folder "DFE_SSR_plot" contains the 3D SSR plots to analyse the results.

-- The folder "plotting_code_Jose" contains all the code for plotting from Jose.

 ## How to use?

 If you want to reproduce the results in my thesis, please run the code in the folder "DFE_torch" or "DFE_tf" and follow the instructions in their README.md file.